anon-aadhaar/anon-aadhaar-noir/README.md

 5. Conditional Disclosure of Secrets
 6. SignalHash constraints for frontrunning atttacks

-To run the repo:
+To run the signature circuit:

-1. git clone
+1. cd signature_gen
-2. nargo check
+2. cargo check
-3. nargo test
+3. cargo test

 And in each of the folders of hash_and_sign, poseidon, nullifier, timestamp, cds, signal: